 As part of the ATSP, Metro uses several methods to capture data that the First Last Mile Strategic Plan identifies as important to planning a comprehensive first last mile analysis.
 The ATSP online portal, available at http:// gis.fehrandpeers.com/metroatsp, is a publicly-accessible resource, home to existing conditions analysis for the 661 transit stations and stops.
-Each station area location may consist of multiple bus stops and rail stations that are close to each other - this enabled stops that are on opposite sides of the streets, rail stations that have bus stops nearby, or stations that have more than one portal, to be treated as one area rather than multiple areas with duplicate analysis.
+Each station area location may consist of multiple bus stops and rail stations that are close to each other - this enabled stops that are on opposite sides of the streets, rail stations that have bus stops nearby, or stations that have more than one portal. to be treated as one area rather. than multiple areas with duplicate analysis.
 Figure 2.2 is an example of an existing conditions analysis summary.

 The existing conditions analysis summaries help identify stations or stops in your local jurisdiction with need for first last mile connectivity improvements.
 The analysis focuses on a half-mile walkshed and a three-mile bikeshed around each station area location.
-The information presented in these summaries is based on the most recent available data for each source; therefore, it is important to supplement this with site visits and other data sources, when a specific station area planning effort begins.

-The summaries visually present information and analysis on elements including:
+The information presented in these summaries is based on the most recent available data for each source; therefore, it is important to supplement this with The summaries visually present information and analysis on elements including:

-extents of the analysis area > population and employment
+- extents of the analysis area

-points of interest > age demographics
+- points of interest

-land uses > Walk Score
+- land uses

-jobs/housing diversity > Bike Score
+- jobs/housing diversity

-bicycle facilities > Transit Score
+- bicycle facilities

-ridership activity > route directness
+- ridership activity

-CalEnviroScreen Score > intersection density
+- CalEnviroScreen Score

-collisons by mode > journey to work
+- collisons by mode